Hinduism and other religions

 In the field of comparative religion, many scholars, academics, and religious figures have looked at the relationships between Hinduism and other religions.

 Indian religions

-Ayyavazhi

-Ayyavazhi and Hinduism are two belief systems in India.
-Though Ayyavazhi continues to officially exist within Hinduism and is considered by some observers to be a Hindu denomination, members of the religion claim that it is independent.
-The most notable distinction from Hindu are the Ayyavazhi religion's concepts of good, evil and dharma.

-Hindus view Vedas, Gita, and other texts from the Shastra as canonical scriptures, instead of the Akilam.
-The Ayyavazhi believe that the Hindu scriptures were once canonical, but now have lost their Substance because of the advent of Akilam.
-Kaliyan bought the Vedas as a Boon and so all the previous religious books including Agamas and Puranas lost their Substances, leaving Akilattirattu Ammanai as the only book of perfection.
-Several dubious claims state that the present day Vedas are not accepted by Ayyavazhi as books of Perfection, because there is a quote in Akilam about Venneesan "Avan pilathaal vedamondruntakki" (He created a Veda of his own intention).
-All previous religious texts have lost their Substance in the vision of Ayyavazhi at the very moment Kaliyan came to the world.

-Though Ayyavazhi has many differences from popular Hinduism, it has many beliefs and practices in common.
-As Hinduism is really a tree of many branches, Ayyavazhi is closest to Smartism and its Advaita beliefs in thought.

 Buddhism

 Buddhism and Hinduism have common origins in the Ganges culture of northern India during the "second urbanisation" around 500 BCE.
 They have shared parallel beliefs that have existed side by side, but also pronounced differences.

-Buddhism attained prominence in the Indian subcontinent as it was supported by royal courts, but started to decline after the Gupta era and virtually disappeared from India in the 11th century CE, except in some pockets.
-It has continued to exist outside of India and has become the major religion in several Asian countries.

-Hinduism and Buddhism originated in Northern India, but later expanded throughout Asia.

 Jainism

 Hinduism and Jainism have a rather similar view on the topic of asceticism, or, in simpler terms, abstinence.
 It is thought that their beliefs on the topic come from the early belief that some meditative and monastic practices cleanse the body of impurity.
 The Hindu theory of Karma gave Jainism a great deal of support to start promoting asceticism.
 Both of these traditions attribute human greed, hatred, and delusion to the presence of impure residues (samskaras or vasanas) that must be cleansed as the individual person moves towards "freedom" (death).
 Both of these religions believe that practicing asceticism is not only to the benefit of the individual but also to the benefit of the society as a whole.
 Nonviolence plays a large role in both of these religions so the concept of asceticism relies greatly on both of their beliefs.